Count of Tripoli

 The county of Tripoli continued to exist as a vassal state of the Kingdom of Jerusalem.
 Count Raymond III, who reigned from 1152 to 1187, was an important figure in the history of the Kingdom to the south due to his close relationship to its kings (his mother Hodierna was a daughter of Baldwin II of Jerusalem) and to his own position as Prince of Galilee through his wife.
 He acted twice as Regent for the kingdom, first for the young Baldwin IV from 1174 to 1177, and then again for Baldwin V from 1185 to 1186.
 He also acted as the leader of the local nobility in their opposition to Baldwin IV's Courtenay relations with the Knights Templar, Guy of Lusignan, and Reynald of Châtillon.
 Raymond unsuccessfully argued in favor of peace with Saladin, but, ironically, it was Saladin's siege of Raymond's Countess in Tiberias that led the Crusader army into Galilee before its defeat at Hattin in 1187.
 Although Raymond survived the battle, he died soon afterward.

-The county managed to avoid being conquered by Saladin despite the Muslim leader's string of victories.
+Despite the Muslim leader's string of victories, the county avoided being conquered by Saladin.
 Bohemond IV, second son of Bohemond III of Antioch, succeeded to the Countship upon Raymond's death.
-After Bohemond III's death in 1201, the county was in personal union with Antioch for all but three years (1216–1219) until Antioch's own fall to the Mamluks in 1268.
+After Bohemond III died in 1201, the county was in personal union with Antioch for all but three years (1216–1219) until Antioch's fall to the Mamluks in 1268.
 Tripoli survived for a few more years.

 The death of the unpopular Count Bohemond VII in 1287 led to a dispute between his heir, his sister Lucia, and the city's commune, which put itself under the protection of the Genoese.
 Eventually, Lucia came to an agreement with the Genoese and the Commune, which displeased the Venetians and the ambitious Bartholomew Embriaco, the Genoese mayor of the city, who called in the Mameluke Sultan Qalawun to their aid.
 Qalawun razed the city after a siege in 1289, bringing the history of the county to an end.